edcarp/2022-09-19__ed-dash_fair-bio-practice/index.md

 We will teach you how planning and using the correct set of tools you can make your outputs ready for public sharing and reuse.

-This hands-on 4 half-day sessions workshop covers the basics of Open Science and FAIR practices, and looks at how to use these ideas in your own projects.
+This hands-on 2 day  workshop covers the basics of Open Science and FAIR practices, and looks at how to use these ideas in your own projects.
 The workshop is a mix of lectures and hands-on lessons where you will use the approaches learned and implement some of the discussed practices.